AgoRapide/AgoRapide/README.md

 ## Validating properties is a repetition:
 Validation (and cleaning up of user input) in AgoRapide is data driven and may be be injected at any stage, when parsing user input, when communicating with other systems or when reading from database.
 In general the validating logic is given as System.Attribute-properties for the corresponding enum describing a property meaning it is easily "within reach" everywhere in the code.

-## Doing unit tests, showing example methods, providing bulk API-interface and writing documentation and tool tips separately is a repetition:
+## Writing unit tests, examples, tool tips and documentation is a repetition:
-AgoRapide combines all these tasks into one, meaning that once you have written the unit test you have also documented the system and given real world examples for use.
-In addition, once a property is defined, its corresponding tool tip automatically shows up in the administrative HTML view.
+AgoRapide combines all these tasks into one.
+Once you have documented your enums then everything else follows automatically.

 ## Branches is a repetition:
 (optional for you to apply).